hungcq/knowledge-repo/psychology/influence.md

   - Recheck the facts
 ### Addi
 - Sound of laughter: cue that sth is funny
+- Techniques:
-- Sale technique: label the product as "fastest growing", "largest selling"
+  - Label the product as "fastest growing", "largest selling"
+  - Use a number of compliant group members as examples for social proof
 - Cause of bystander inaction: everyone is unsure but looks at others' inaction for cue -> no action
 - -> How to seek help in such situation: isolate one indi from the crowd & call for help: provide specific instructions
 - -> No uncertainty, clear responsibility, clear actions to perform
-- Use a number of compliant group members as examples for social proof

 ## 5. Liking
 - Beha: prefer to say yes to the requests of someone we know and like